Claremont, Johannesburg

 Claremont is a suburb of Johannesburg, South Africa, around 9 km west-northwest of City Hall.
 Under the old municipal borders, it was one of the westernmost suburbs of the city and bordered Roodepoort.

 Location

 At its widest, the suburb covers 1.7 km from northwest to southeast, but only 600 m from northeast to southwest.
 It borders Delarey (formerly Roodepoort) on the northwest, while all the others were once suburbs of Johannesburg: Newlands and Montclare (named after Claremont) on the north, Newclare on the east, Bosmont on the southeast, and Industria North to the southwest.

 History

-Claremont and Newlands border each other just like Claremont and Newlands do in Cape Town.
-In Pretoria, this is not the case, since Claremont is a lower-middle-class western suburb between Booysens and Daspoort and Newlands is a wealthy neighborhood east of N1 road between Waterkloof Park and Waterkloof Glen.
 The Johannesburg suburb of Claremont was laid out by H. de V. Steytler in 1896 as part of the 106-ha plot No. 211 of the 1,200-ha Waterval Estate.
 In 1906, the area was purchased by the African Land and Investment Company, and in 1944 it was annexed by the Johannesburg City Council.